Azure-Samples/DSRegTool/README.md

 - Checks if the device is joined to Entra ID
 - Checks if the device hybrid, Entra ID Join or Microsoft Entra Register
 - Checks the device certificate configuration.
-- Checks if the device exists on AAD.
+- Checks if the device exists on Entra ID
-- Checks if the device enabled on AAD.
+- Checks if the device enabled on Entra ID
-- Checks if the device is not pending on AAD
+- Checks if the device is not pending on Entra ID
 - Shows the health status for the device
 - Provides recommendations to fix unhealthy devices